Marriage and Family Therapy

 Counsellors Association (CPCA), which enables graduates of the MA

-Marriage and Family Counselling program to obtain membership with
+Marriage and Family Therapy program to obtain membership with the

 Anticipated Program Outcomes